claytonketner/CSCI200_FactorySim/Data-Classes.md

 ###KitCamera:
       This class defines the components of the kitting stand camera
+* Constructor: KitCamera ()
 * Member Data:
-      * currentKit - Kit that is supposed to be created
-      * takingPicture - boolean, true if picture is to be taken
+      * boolean takingPicture - if it is taking a picture
-      * guiKitCamera - instance of GUIKitCamera

 * Methods:
-      * getCurrentKit - gets currently queued kit for comparison
-      * takePicture - triggers picture flash animation and compares currentKit to the Kit at the inspection station, sets kitStatus.
+      *  void takePicture() - taking picture
 ***

 ### GUIKitCamera